Colviz/Elective-manager/README.md

 - [x] Will open registration for Departmental admins (will use an authorization key for registration, it'll be a Hash).
 This key will be generated automatically, admin will have a separate interface to generate the key (dynamic creation of it).
 - [x] If the tokens are already generated then admin can view both the tokens.
 - [ ] if (total no. of seats for electives < no. ofstudents registered) { then admin will get a notification regarding this along with Super admin. } <sup>problem</sup> there is a problem in it, how can we handle this for all different type of electives(UG 3rd year & PG final year, branch wise).
+-[ ] Remove the temporary display of email contents and uncoment the mail() function.

 ### **Department Interface**
 - [ ] 2 Admins (Super Admin (H.O.D.) and Elective poster (Professor)).